aldonline/reactivity/README.md

 # Reactivity.io
 ##The Native Reactivity Standard for Javascript

-*Native Reactivity* is a very simple "hack" that allows native functions and expressions in Javascript to become Reactive.
-Which is a fancy way of saying that **they can notify consumers when their result changes**.

-For example.
 Let's say we want to have an HTML Paragraph showing the current time.

 ```javascript